-- Controversies: the company is cleared of informed and verified controversy in relation to work conditions and human rights, environment, labour rights and corruption.
+- GHG intensity: the company does not belong to the last decile compared to other companies within its sector - Board diversity: the company does not belong to the last decile compared to other companies within its sector - Controversies: the company is cleared of informed and verified controversy in relation to work conditions and human rights, environment, labour rights and corruption.

-- - - Were sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Were sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
 Details:

-OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights are integrated into the Exclusion Policy.
+The OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights are integrated into the Exclusion Policy.
 Furthermore, the Management Company conducts controversy monitoring on a, at minimum, quarterly basis which includes companies identified for human rights violations.
 The analysis is based on the data from external provider.
 When controversies arise, an internal working group composed of team members from the Compliance, Risk and ESG teams is consulted to determine the best course of action based on their area expertise.
 The DNSH criteria also encompass a pass-fail test on controversies which include work conditions and human rights.